StarRocks/starrocks/docs/en/table_design/indexes/Ngram_Bloom_Filter_Index.md

 ---

-# N-Gram Bloom Filter index
+# N-gram bloom filter index

-The N-Gram Bloom Filter index is a special [Bloom Filter index](./Bloomfilter_index.md) only suitable for string (`STRING`, `CHAR`, or `VARCHAR`) type columns.
+The N-Gram bloom filter index is a special [Bloom filter index](./Bloomfilter_index.md) only suitable for string (`STRING`, `CHAR`, or `VARCHAR`) type columns.
 The difference between the N-Gram Bloom Filter and Bloom Filter is that the N-Gram Bloom Filter tokenizes the strings and writes the resulting substrings into the Bloom Filter.

 For example, if a row in a string column contains the word `Technical`, a traditional Bloom Filter would write the entire string `Technical` into the Bloom Filter.
 In contrast, an N-Gram Bloom Filter with a specified `gram_num` of 4 would tokenize `Technical` into the following substrings: